AI Regulations in the

 FAQ about Middle East AI Regulations

 It can.
-If your AI system processes data from EU residents or your services are offered to EU customers, the EU AI Act may apply regardless of where your infrastructure is located.
-Many Gulf organizations are aligning with both regional and EU requirements.
+If your AI system processes data from EU residents or your services are offered to EU customers, the EU AI Act applies regardless of infrastructure location.
+Many Gulf organizations are aligning with both regional and EU requirements to serve international markets.

-PDPL (Personal Data Protection Law) focuses on data privacy and handling, similar to GDPR.
-AI-specific laws and guidelines (like SDAIA Ethics Principles) address broader concerns like algorithmic fairness, transparency, and human oversight.
-Both may apply to your AI systems.
+PDPL (Personal Data Protection Law) focuses on data privacy, consent, and handling, similar to GDPR.
+AI-specific frameworks (like SDAIA Ethics Principles, CBUAE AI Guidance, or Qatar's QCB guidelines) address broader concerns: algorithmic fairness, model explainability, human oversight, bias testing, and AI governance.
+Both may apply to your AI systems simultaneously.

-High-risk typically includes AI used in healthcare decisions, criminal justice, critical infrastructure, or systems that significantly impact individuals' rights.
-Check the specific guidelines from UAE's AI Office, SDAIA, or relevant sectoral regulators.
+High-risk typically includes AI used in healthcare decisions, financial services (credit scoring, insurance, loan applications), criminal justice, critical infrastructure, or systems that significantly affect individuals' rights.
+The CBUAE guidance specifically defines "high-impact decisions" as any AI determination that materially affects a customer's access to financial products or services.

 Ready to Simplify AI Compliance in the Gulf?

 Modulos gives you the structure, automation, and documentation tools to meet AI regulations across the Middle East, with less overhead and more confidence.
-Book a demo to see how Modulos helps you stay ahead of PDPL, SDAIA, ISO 42001, and more.
+Book a demo to see how Modulos helps you stay ahead of CBUAE guidance, PDPL, SDAIA frameworks, and ISO 42001.